primate-run/primate/docs/docs/sessions.md

 ## Configuration

 Sessions are configured in `config/session.ts`.
-By default, Primate uses an in-memory manager and a secure HTTP-only cookie named `session_id`.
+By default Primate uses an in-memory store, but you may also use any store defined in `stores` or define one directly in `config/session.ts`.

 ### Session options